railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 OpenERP supports two supply methods:

-* Manufacture: when the product is manufactured or the service is supplied from internal resources.
+* :guilabel:`Manufacture`: when the product is manufactured or the service is supplied from internal resources.

-* Buy: when the product is bought from a supplier.
+* :guilabel:`Buy`: when the product is bought from a supplier.

 These are just the default settings used by the system during automated replenishment.
 The same product can be either manufactured internally or bought from a supplier.